-A report for some instances may be made directly to the University and not involve law enforcement.
-Students are encouraged to speak with a CSA or a faculty or staff member for assistance in filing a report.
-Whether or not they choose to file a report with law enforcement, the University will offer a variety of options for assistance and will work to address any factors which may have led to this crime.
+In some instances, a report may be made directly to the university and not involve law enforcement.
+Students are encouraged to speak with a CSA, faculty, staff, or a University Housing staff member for assistance in filing a report.
+Whether or not they choose to file a report with law enforcement, the university will offer a variety of options for assistance and will work to address any factors that may have led to this crime.

-A report to the University allows for the initiation of interim protective measures such as academic accommodations, changes to housing, and changes to class or work schedules.
+A report to the university allows for the initiation of interim protective measures such as academic accommodations, changes to housing, and changes to class or work schedules.
 A victim may bring someone with them for support while making a report, to include a friend, roommate, or family member.
-If a report involving a Title IX violation is submitted to the University through a CSA, an employee, or the police, the University will begin its own independent investigation.
+If a report involving a Title IX violation is submitted to the university through a CSA, an employee or the police, the university will begin its own independent investigation.

-REPORTS TO CSA'S AND RESPONSIBLE EMPLOYEES
+REPORTS TO CAMPUS SECURITY AUTHORITIES AND RESPONSIBLE EMPLOYEES